John Wilkes Booth: Chasing Lincoln’s Assassin

 With fresh supplies, Booth and Herold quickly made their way to Dr. Samuel A. Mudd’s Waldorf home, now a popular museum stop.
 The country physician, apparently unaware of his patient’s role in Lincoln’s assassination, treated Booth’s broken leg —an act that would land Mudd in prison.

-Continue south and visit St. Mary’s Church and Cemetery, one of many historic places of worship in Southern Maryland.
+Continue south and visit St. Mary’s Church and Cemetery, one of many historic places of worship in Southern Maryland that has ties to the institution of slavery.
 It is Mudd’s final resting place.

 (continued below)